Step 1: Assess your budget

 We put a great deal of thought into choosing the location of our developments.
 Simply chat to our Sales Team about the things that matter to you.

-Choose the type of home.
+Choose the type of home

 Our new homes range from stylish apartments to spacious 5-bedroom houses.
 Create a checklist of your must-haves, such as the number of bedrooms, bathrooms, and features like a south-facing garden or garage.

-Arrange viewings.
+Arrange viewings

 To understand what’s available and if it fits your budget, view multiple homes.
 Start with online photos and floor plans, then visit in person to get a true sense of the property.
-Also, inquire about personalisation options and any offers to ease your move.
+Also, enquire about personalisation options and any offers to ease your move.

-Make an offer
+Step 3: Make an offer

 Congratulations.
 You’ve found your ideal home.
 Now it’s time to make an offer on it.